blakadder/zigbee/_zigbee/eWeLink_ZB-GW03.md

 ---
 ZB-GW03 Zigbee to LAN bridge/gateway based on Espressif ESP32 and a "SM-011 V1.0" radio SiP module by CoolKit-Technologies (based on Silicon Labs EFR32MG21 MCU).

+The ESP32 can be flashed with Tasmota (or ESPHome) and the EFR32MG21 Zigbee module can be flashed with either a Zigbee Coordinator firmware or a Zigbee Router firmware image.

 ZB-GW03 eWeLink Ethernet Zigbee Gateway (ZB-GW03-V1.0, ZB-GW03-V1.2, ZB-GW03-V1.3) is also sold rebranded as:
 * Eachen eWeLink ZigBee Smart Hub
   * https://ewelink.eachen.cc/product/eachen-ewelink-zigbee-bridge-pro-zbbridge-pro/